Queues Activity Detail view

 • On applying a status filter, the list of agents is limited to five pages of users.

-To show or hide topic columns, click and then search or scroll to select the columns you want to view.
+5. Search or scroll to select the columns you want to view.

-You can select up to 20 topic columns.
+You can select up to 20 columns.

 When a user is on multiple conversations, Duration columns can be displayed, horizontally, to show the duration time for the interactions from Shortest to longest, or Longest to shortest.